Rethinking content and delivering it effectively

 Modern newsrooms focus not on channels and formats, but on topics, which they then adapt for different target audiences and media formats.
 This approach enables synergies, efficiency and transparency even for small communications departments, whilst still addressing the specific requirements of stakeholders and channels.

-For example, a case study is a classic PR tool.
-But it doesn’t have to stop there, because there is much more to this carefully crafted content: meaningful quotes from project managers help establish expert positioning on social media, on the website or in further PR activities for both external and internal communication.
-Authentic photos relating to the specific customer story are ideal as visuals for social ads.
-And an illustration of the project timeline fits perfectly on the next sales flyer.
-Central to the versatile use of content is considering the various formats from the outset – for instance, tailoring quotes so they are understandable on their own, and creating video and image material in both portrait and landscape formats, making them suitable for multiple channels.
-This allows a single topic to be used in a way that is tailored to the target audience and specific to the channel, whilst presenting the overarching story consistently, emotionally and with genuine added value.
+A case study, for example, is a classic PR tool.
+But it doesn’t have to stop there, because there is much more to this carefully crafted content: meaningful quotes from the project managers can be used to establish expert positioning on social media, on the website or in other PR activities for both external and internal communication.
+Authentic photos relating to the specific client story are ideal as visuals for social media ads.
+And an illustration of the project’s progress is perfect for the next sales leaflet.
+Key to the versatile use of this content is to consider the various formats right from the start – for example, tailoring quotes so that they are understandable on their own, and creating video and image material in both portrait and landscape formats from the outset, making it suitable for multiple channels.
+This allows a single topic to be used in a way that is tailored to the target audience and specific to each channel, whilst presenting the overarching story consistently, emotionally and with genuine added value.

-"Channel-specific, target group-orientated, efficient: with the right strategy, communicators can give their messages the desired impact"
+“Channel-specific, tailored to the target audience, efficient: with the right strategy, communicators can give their messages the desired impact.”

 +49-911-530 63-119